 The Promise Partnership, in coordination with the Utah State Board of Education, is committed to ensuring that all students are on par with their classmates.

 Stay Safe, Stay Connected makes it easier for students and families to connect to learning resources, technology, internet partners, and more.

 • Learn More

-Community outreach: Our team is connecting with hundreds of community members from immigrant and refugee communities, primarily in South Salt Lake and Kearns, to offer personal connection in this time of social isolation and share resources like 211.
+Community outreach: Our team is connecting with hundreds of community members and small business owners from immigrant and refugee communities, primarily in South Salt Lake and Kearns, to offer personal connections, share resources, and learn about their needs.

-Advocacy: Advocacy is a key component in our efforts to help alleviate the economic impact of the COVID-19 outbreak.
-So far, we’ve pushed for the passage of the federal stimulus, federal matching for Medicaid funds, and rental deferment for tenants impacted by the pandemic.
+Advocacy: Advocacy is a key component of our effort to help alleviate the economic impact of the COVID-19 outbreak.
+So far, we’ve pushed for the passage of the federal stimulus package, federal matching for Medicaid funds, and rental deferment for tenants impacted by the pandemic.

 Our goal is to transform the educational environment, and we know that an unorganized set of programs, initiatives, collaboratives, and focus areas won't get us there.
 To transform whole communities, we must think beyond individual programs or services and see ourselves as a united group sharing accountability for community-wide results.
 This is what it means to engage in rigorous collective impact.